19/365, HTML is by design accessible.

-This is day eight of my attempt to write something, anything, every day for 365 days in a row.
+This is day nineteen of my attempt to write something, anything, every day for 365 days in a row.